Svartifoss & other beautiful Attractions in Skaftafell in South-Iceland

 The waterfalls below the famous Svartifoss waterfall are called: Magnúsarfoss, Hundafoss, Þjófafoss and the last one was called Lambhagafoss waterfall, but it disappeared during Skeiðarárhlaup glacial burst, which has caused the land to rise some 10 metres since 1800, according to the information sign at Lambhagi.

-You can see Magnúsarfoss waterfall from the east bank on your way to Svartifoss, somewhat blocked by the trees.
-It is the second waterfall which you will see on the hike, first you will see Hundafoss, see my photo below.
+You can see the Magnúsarfoss waterfall from the east bank on your way to Svartifoss, somewhat blocked by the trees.
+It is the second waterfall which you will see on the hike, the first one you will see is Hundafoss, see my photo below.

 Photo of Hundafoss from the east bank of the river

-Hundafoss - Dogs' Falls are not clearly visible on the east side of the river leading to Svartifoss, here you can see it from the side but can be clearly seen from the west side of the river.
+Hundafoss - Dogs' Falls is not clearly visible on the east side of the river leading to Svartifoss, here you can see it from the side but is clearly visible from the west side of the river.

 It is beautiful on either side of the river though, just a different angle.